Bjoren/ResearchMap/README.md

 ### Starting the application

-From your prefered CLI, simply run the commands:
+To start the application, you simply run these commands from your prefered CLI:

 `npm install` (The first time only)

 `npm start`

 Read the CLI log.
 Without errors, it should look like this:
 ```
 npm start